 Review and ensure that you're optimizing the email's preview text.

-Email newsletter with "can't see images?" listed in preview text, not a marketing best practice
+Email newsletter with "can't see images?" listed in preview text, is not a marketing best practice

 Review and ensure all emails include an email signature.

 Even if your newsletter is technically being sent to your contacts on behalf of the company, rather than an individual, the email should include the signature of a specific person.